OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-15.md

 ## 1 Corinthians 15:47

-The first man was from the earth, made of dust; the second man is from heaven.
+The first man was of the earth, formed from dust; the second man is of heaven.

 ## 1 Corinthians 15:48